I've been in the fitness world long enough to understand that the success of any workout depends on what you do beforehand.

 Drinking excess water before working out can make you feel queasy, create cramps, or want to end the session early.

-You may also increase your risk of hypernatremia, an uncommon but severe illness, by attempting to chug down a gallon before hitting the gym .
+According to research published by the National Institutes of Health, you may also increase your risk of hypernatremia, an uncommon but severe illness, by attempting to chug down a gallon before hitting the gym .

 Make it a rule to drink just enough water throughout the day in small bits instead.
 Drink a few sips before your workout, especially if you're doing it in the morning.

-Related Article: Should I Drink Water While Working Out?
+- Should I Drink Water While Working Out?

 6. Drink Too Much Caffeine